erin-le/ecs163-team-10/README.md

 - ```home-page.py``` is the server file.

 # Running the website
 In order to run it, make sure to download `flask` via `pip install flask`.
-After downloading this repository, open the terminal and input the command `python -m flask app home-page run` or `flask --app home-page run`.
+After downloading this repository, open the terminal and input the command `python -m flask --app home-page run` or `flask --app home-page run`.